kism/archivepodcast/README.md

 - Run persistently
 - Host RSS feeds of the podcasts
-- If `"live" : true` in settings json is set it will look for and download new episodes every hour
+- If `"live" : true` in config json is set it will look for and download new episodes every hour
 - If you send it a SIGHUP command it will reload the configuration, be sure to check the logs to see if it was successful.

 Development: `flask --app archivepodcast run --port 5000`